Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

     }
     ```

-In these scenarios, we make big swaps that cause price to move outside of a price range.
+In these scenarios, we make big swaps that cause the price to move outside of a price range.
 As a result, the second price range gets activated and provides enough liquidity to satisfy the swap.
-In both scenarios, we can see that price lands outside of the current price range and that the price range gets deactivated (current liquidity equals to the liquidity of the second price range).
+In both scenarios, we can see that the price lands outside of the current price range and that the price range gets deactivated (the current liquidity equals the liquidity of the second price range).

 ### Partially Overlapping Price Ranges